JAForbes/voyager/readme.md

     -h, --help                        output usage information
     -V, --version                     output the version number
-    -r --file_relevance <bytes>       The minimum size a file can be for it to be included in the output -d --directory_relevance <bytes>  The minimum size a directory can be for it to be included in the output -o --output <name>                The output path of the tree json -p --pretty                       Pretty print the JSON tree output -i --ignore <csv of patterns>     Case insensitive patterns to ignore
+    -f --file_relevance <bytes>       The minimum size a file can be for it to be included in the output -d --directory_relevance <bytes>  The minimum size a directory can be for it to be included in the output -r --relevance <bytes>            The minimum size a directory or a file can be for it to be included in the output -o --output <name>                The output path of the tree json -p --pretty                       Pretty print the JSON tree output -i --ignore <csv of patterns>     Case insensitive patterns to ignore